JTronLabs/blog/_drafts/2016-05-13-Creating-A-Game-With-Phaser-Part-1.markdown

 mkdir ~/Documents/birdu
 cd ~/Documents/birdu
-yo phaser-official #Generate a project in current directory
+yo phaser-official #Generate a project in current directory.
+Will download Phaser and node dependencies.
+#If a phaser-official project already exists in current dir, then option choices don't matter.
+Just choose to not overwrite your files
 #name of game is 'birdu'
 #Phaser version is 2.4.7 (at time of writing)
 #use 800x600 screen resolution